On the connection between galaxy orientation and halo absorption properties: Discussion and conclusions

 Because our galaxy sample is drawn from the M3 survey---designed to characterize the \ion{Mg}{2}-bearing CGM---the radial behavior of \ion{Mg}{2} absorption and its dependence on galaxy mass and star formation history have already been thoroughly quantified in \citet{Chen2010a} and \citet{Huang2021}.
 In Figure \ref{fig:distr}\textit{a}, we reproduce the relation between the rest-frame \ion{Mg}{2} equivalent width, $W_r(2796)$, and projected distance $d$ for all galaxies at $d \lesssim 50$ kpc included in this study.
 For galaxies in which \ion{Mg}{2} absorption is not detected, we display 2$\sigma$ upper limits derived from the noise properties of the QSO spectra (shown as downward arrows).
 Figure \ref{fig:distr}\textit{b} presents the same measurements as a function of the de-projected galactocentric distance, $r_d$.
 Panels (\textit{c}) and (\textit{d}) show analogous relations for the \ion{Ca}{2} 3934 transition, plotting $W_r(3934)$ versus $d$ and $r_d$, respectively, for the 56 galaxies in our sample with available constraints on \ion{Ca}{2}.
 In all four panels, the sample is subdivided into three categories according to the quality of their azimuthal-angle constraints.
 Galaxies with reliably determined major-axis alignment toward the QSO sightline ($\phi \leq 45^\circ$ and $|\Delta\phi| < 15^\circ$) are shown as squares; those with reliably determined minor-axis alignment ($\phi > 45^\circ$ and $|\Delta\phi| < 15^\circ$) are shown as diamonds; and systems with poorly constrained azimuthal angles ($|\Delta\phi| > 15^\circ$) are shown as open symbols.

 Three notable features are clear in Figure \ref{fig:distr}.
-First, adopting the deprojected galactocentric distance results in a tighter inverse-correlation trend of decreasing $W_r(2796)$ with increasing $r_d$, but with five distinct outliers.
+First, adopting the deprojected galactocentric distance yields a tighter inverse correlation between decreasing $W_r(2796)$ and increasing $r_d$, but with five distinct outliers at $r_d>100$ pkpc.
 Four of the outliers are galaxies with QSO sightlines passing through regions closer to the minor axis, indicating that an extended disk model does not apply.
+These five galaxies exhibit a range in ${\rm EW}(\ha)$, from ${\rm EW}(\ha)<0.6$ \AA\ to ${\rm EW}(\ha)\approx 28$ \AA.
+The broad range of star-formation histories suggested by the observed ${\rm EW}(\ha)$ highlights the complexity of linking star-formation history to chemical enrichment in the CGM and the likelihood that multiple physical processes contribute to metal transport in galaxy halos.
 Secondly, such inverse-correlation between absorber strength and distance is not seen in \ion{Ca}{2}, either with $d$ or $r_d$ \citep[cf.,][]{Zhu:2013, Rubin:2022, Ng:2025}.
 Finally, no significant difference has been found in the observed radial profile of either \ion{Mg}{2} or \ion{Ca}{2} between major- and minor-axis regions.

 However, the covering fraction of \ion{Ca}{2}-absorbing gas is substantially lower than that of \ion{Mg}{2}.
 Among 56 galaxies at $d<50$ kpc, only 10 show associated \ion{Ca}{2} absorption stronger than $W_r(3934)=0.1$ \AA, while the remaining systems exhibit no absorption with a 2-$\sigma$ upper limit that is either comparable to or below 0.1 \AA.
 These measurements yield a covering fraction of $\kappa_{\rm CaII}=0.18_{-0.04}^{+0.06}$ for \ion{Ca}{2} absorbers with $W_r(3934)> 0.1$ \AA\ within 50 kpc in halos around galaxies.
 In contrast, previous studies report a much higher covering fraction, $\kappa_{\rm MgII} > 0.7$, for \ion{Mg}{2} absorbers with $W_r(2796)>0.1$ \AA\ out to 100 kpc \citep[e.g.,][]{Huang2021}.
 The significantly lower covering fraction of \ion{Ca}{2} results in a correspondingly smaller sample of \ion{Ca}{2}–galaxy pairs, highlighting the need for a larger dataset to strengthen the statistical constraints.